inf3cti0n95/Otaku-Codes/_posts/2017-05-07-web-apps-on-steroids-progressive-web-apps-introduction.markdown

 #### TL;DR

-How awesome Progressive Web Apps are and why I'll be talking about it a lot more in feature.
+How awesome Progressive Web Apps are and why I'll be talking a lot about it in feature.